 A weekly carwash at a drive through even the lowest price works out at an average of £8.60 per month and that’s without a wax.

-Being mindful with your budget means you are honest with yourself about how much money you have and how much you can afford to spend monthly.
+Being mindful of your budget means you are honest with yourself about how much money you have and how much you can afford to spend monthly.
 Just that simple example of normal workday spending racks up to a staggering £177.40 per month.
 That is before you even think about going out for real social events.
 Just think what you could spend that on instead.

 Here’s how to drastically reduce those costs.

 Making a coffee and taking it with you in an insulated mug is much cheaper.
 For example, I have a filter coffee machine, it cost £30.
 My thermal mug cost £2.99 and each month the ground coffee I buy costs around £4.00.
 Even in one month, compared with buying a coffee en route, you could save over £20 and, as a bonus feature, the filter machines often have a timer which can be set for the next morning.
 Wake up and smell the coffee, literally.
 That’s the first month too when you have the expense of the coffee machine.
 The following month will cost you about £4.00 in coffee, saving you about £55.00.
-If you think about costs building up monthly, you can be more wary.
+If you think about costs building up monthly, you can be warier.
 If a coffee house, for example, offered you a £55.00 per month unlimited coffee card, you’d never be sold on it, yet drop by filtered drop, you’re paying through the nose for the stuff.

 Instead of trapesing to the shops for a pre-packed sandwich, consider a packed lunch.
-I’m convinced those plastic triangles they’re packed in drain out all of the flavour anyway.
+I’m convinced those plastic triangles they’re packed in drain out all of the flavours anyway.
 If you make your own sandwiches, at least you can have them exactly as you like them and put the filling all the way to the edges.
 You might be lucky and have kettle, fridge and microwave privileges at work.
 If you do, use them.
 It just takes a little organisation, but shopping once a week for the things you like will start saving you money immediately.
-There are plenty of ‘just add water’ or ‘heat for 1 minute’ options, some of them are even relatively healthy.
+There are plenty of ‘just add water’ or ‘heat for 1-minute’ options, some of them are even relatively healthy.
 If not, invest in a ‘cool bag’ to keep your sandwiches and any dairy items fresh.
 You can also freeze yoghurt and add it to your bag.
 By the time lunchtime comes around, the yoghurt is thawed and your lunch is chilled.
 On a cold day, bring a flask of hot soup to keep you warm.
 Try hot baked beans and Melba toast which you can buy ready-made.
 The other added bonus if, like me, you’re a bit of an impulse buyer, is that you aren’t walking around shops and throwing a few ‘necessities’ in the basket too.
 Agree with your colleagues to have a Friday Pot Luck Lunch.
 Everyone arrives with a serving of different food, drinks or snacks and make lunchtime a buffet and a chance to catch up with your colleagues.